araa47/PoloniexProfit/README.md

 ## Extra Details

-1) Currently the program only calculate BTC to other currency trades
+1) Currently the program only calculates BTC to other currency trades

-2) The program only works on the latest trade history

-3) The program now icludes total BTC balance while calculating Net_Overview
+2) The program only works on the latest trade history.
+For example: You bought some ripple at 0.00011 and sold at 0.00021.
+Next you buy more ripple at 0.15.
+The program will only calculate your gains from the last trade.
+However your total gain can be seen by checking your total portfolio value.